Introduction

 Stricter By-laws

-The distinction between reasonable and excessive noise within a strata scheme is largely determined by the owner’s corporation, often through the creation and enforcement of by-laws.
+The distinction between reasonable and excessive noise within a strata scheme is largely determined by the Owners Corporation.To achieve this, the corporation often creates and enforces specific by-laws.

 Get legal advice you can rely on.